visiphilia/visiphilia.github.io/_posts/2016-04-03-big-data-challenge-day.md

 This plot breaks down the counts by day of the week and month, and connects values for each day as a line.
 The February, Saturday, White night events can be seen.
 The high counts for Thursday correspond to December, actually can be worked out to be Christmas Eve 2015.
 The week day to weekend pattern is still visible.
 There is a difference in the variability in counts from month to month, with December being the most variable from ewek to week.
 You can see some public holidays, lines of low counts on Fridays in January, March and April.

-## This is what the high school students discovered?
+## What the high school students discovered

 The students were tasked with coming up with some questions that they'd like to answer with the data, and make the appropriate plots and analysis to answer their questions.
 The results were very impressive.